Home Sweet Home: Quantifying Home Court Advantages For NCAA Basketball Statistics: Home Court Advantage

 \subsection{The Impact of Gender and Division}

 Table 2 presents the statistics for which the order of the percent increase values (from Figures 1 and 2) is dictated by gender or division.
-Even when restricting to perfect sorting, division orders at least one of the home-away, home-neutral, or neutral-away distributions for 10 of the 14 statistics, including the 8 statistics with the greatest home-away differences.
-Only 3 of these statistics (STL, TOV, and FT\%) have a distribution ordered such that D3 teams receive the greatest boost and D1 the least (the rest have the reverse order).
-Of those 3 statistics, only STL have consistent ordering across distributions and none of the statistics see D3 have the greatest boost for the overall home-away distribution.
-We also observe similar trends for gender: 9 of the 14 statistics have at least one distribution sorted by gender, though only 3 have gender as a primary sort for a distribution.
-Of the 9 total statistics, only 3 (TOV, PF, and FGA) have a distribution for which women receive the greater advantage and only 1 (FGA) has women receive the greater boost for its home-away distribution.
+Even when restricting to perfect sorting, division orders at least one of the home-away, home-neutral, or neutral-away distributions for 11 of the 14 statistics, including the 8 statistics with the greatest home-away differences.
+Only 4 of these statistics (STL, TOV, FT\%, and FGA) have a distribution ordered such that D3 teams receive the greatest boost and D1 the least (the rest have the reverse order).
+Of those 4 statistics, only STL and FGA have consistent ordering across distributions and none of the statistics see D3 have the greatest boost for the overall home-away distribution.
+We also observe similar trends for gender: 10 of the 14 statistics have at least one distribution sorted by gender, though only 4 have gender as a primary sort for a distribution.
+Of the 10 total statistics, only 3 (STL, TOV, and FGA) have a distribution for which women receive the greater advantage and only 1 (FGA) has women receive the greater boost for its home-away distribution.
 Overall, men and higher divisions tend to see greater impact in the expected directions (home over neutral over away) and this observation is especially true when comparing box score statistics between home teams and away teams.

-Interestingly, of the 3 statistics for which gender and/or division impact all distributions, one (BLK) is the statistic with the greatest overall home-away impact and the other two (FTA and PF) are the referee driven statistics.
+Interestingly, of the 3 statistics for which gender and division impact all the overall home-away distributions, one (AST) is arguably the most subjective statistic recorded by the scorekeepers and the other two (FTA and PF) are the referee driven statistics.
 Specifically, the home-away impacts on both FTA and PF are both sorted by division, with D1 teams receiving a noticeably greater boost.
 Knowing that average attendance values are also ordered according to division, we raise the hypothesis that referee bias is impacted by attendance.
 Such a hypothesis aligns with previous studies claiming home win probability advantages are primarily due to referee bias \citep{scorecasting}, and that soccer referee bias in favor of the home team increases as attendance increases \citep{favoritism_under_social_pressure}.
 The following section examines this hypothesis in greater detail, by examining the impact of attendance on all box score statistics.